YoussefElyaz/Devops-Project/README.md

 We configured a virtual environment with [vagrant](https://www.vagrantup.com/) and provisioned it with [Ansible](https://docs.ansible.com/ansible/latest/index.html).

-We also created a docker image of our application, pushed it on a [Dockerhub](https://hub.docker.com/)and made container orchestration using docker-compose.yml that will start our application.
+We also created a docker image of our application and pushed it on a [Dockerhub](https://hub.docker.com/), and made container orchestration using docker-compose.yml that will start our application.

 We made Docker orchestration by using kubernetes then create the Manifest Yaml files.